-Green Spaces have continued to be managed in a manner compatible with their designation with no major issues arising during this period, though the transition from SSDC to SC seems to have caused a deferment of grass cutting in some areas.
+Green Spaces have continued to be managed in a manner compatible with their designation with no major issues arising during this period.

-The parish council cannot yet obtain freehold ownership of one acre at the north end of the playing field from Somerset Council for technical legal reasons.
-However a 7 year licence has been proposed to enable the new play equipment to be installed.
-Somerset Council have said they are willing to consider a transfer after 2026 when the restrictions applying to the land in respect of it being a former school playing field expire.
+The parish council cannot yet obtain freehold ownership of one acre of land at the north end of the playing field from SC for technical legal reasons.
+However, a 7 year licence has been granted to enable the new play equipment to be installed.
+SC have said they are willing to consider a transfer after 2026 when the restrictions applying to the land in respect of it being a former school playing field expire.